Pancreas-Digital/bolus-calculator/CONTRIBUTING.md

 # Translations

 Translations are very welcomed.
-But first we need to implement i18n.
+We already implemented i18n which is [supported out-of-the-box by NextJS](https://nextjs.org/docs/advanced-features/i18n-routing) (thanks @sedusa).
+We added support to es-AR (default locale) and en-US.

 ---